 The standard DPX display shows you a clear picture of transients and other hard-to-find signals.
-The version of DPX in the RSA6000 Option 200 goes well beyond helping you discover these difficult to find signals by actually triggering on their appearance to capture them into acquisition memory for in-depth analysis.
+The version of DPX in the RSA6100B series and RSA5100A series with option 200 goes well beyond helping you discover these difficult to find signals by actually triggering on their appearance to capture them into acquisition memory for in-depth analysis.
 If you can see it in the DPX bitmap, you can trigger on it.